N-Jaro/harmonizing_mutimodal_RMS/README.md

 Integrating remote sensing data from different sensors (e.g., DEM, SAR, Optical) is challenging due to variations in spatial resolution, data types, and structures.
 This repository offers a solution by providing a robust workflow to create analysis-ready datasets without degrading data quality through resampling.

-The core of this repository is the `test_patch_processing.ipynb` Jupyter Notebook, which provides a step-by-step demonstration of the entire pipeline.
+The core of this repository is the `harmonizing_multimodal_RMS.ipynb` Jupyter Notebook, which provides a step-by-step demonstration of the entire pipeline.

 ### Key Features